dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/setup-sl.md

 ## Set up dbt Semantic Layer

 :::tip
-If you're using the legacy Semantic Layer, we **highly** recommend you [upgrade your dbt version](/docs/dbt-versions/upgrade-core-in-cloud) to dbt v1.6 or higher to use the new dbt Semantic Layer.
+If you're using the legacy Semantic Layer, dbt Labs strongly recommends that you [upgrade your dbt version](/docs/dbt-versions/upgrade-core-in-cloud) to dbt v1.6 or higher to use the latest dbt Semantic Layer.
 Refer to the dedicated [migration guide](/guides/migration/sl-migration) for more info.

 :::